Azure/terraform-azurerm-avm-res-avs-privatecloud/README.md

 ### <a name="input_expressroute_connections"></a> [expressroute\_connections](#input\_expressroute\_connections)

-Description: Map of string objects describing one or more global reach connections to be configured by the private cloud.
+Description: Map of string objects describing one or more ExpressRoute connections to be configured by the private cloud.
 The map key will be used for the connection name.

 - `<map key>` - Provide a key value that will be used as the expressroute connection name
   - `vwan_hub_connection`                  = (Optional) - Set this to true if making a connection to a VWAN hub.
 Leave as false if connecting to an ExpressRoute gateway in a virtual network hub.